SAP/fundamental-react/README.md

 The `fundamental-react` library is a set of [React](https://reactjs.org/) components built using [SAP Fundamental Styles](https://sap.github.io/fundamental-styles/).

-The SAP Fundamental Styles library is a design system and HTML/CSS component library used to build modern product user experiences with the SAP look and feel.
+The Fundamental Styles library is a design system and HTML/CSS component library used to build modern product user experiences with the SAP look and feel.

 ## API Reference